everydotorg/charity-api-docs/docs/disbursements.md

     // Whether to share donor info through to the recipient nonprofit.
 Valid
     // values are "NONE" or "NAME_AND_EMAIL"
     "shareDonorInfo": "NAME_AND_EMAIL"
+    // Optional property to indicate the Every.org fundraiser that the donation
+    // should be associated with
+    "fundraiserId": "32ab8cc9-e895-4374-8955-a32433fc193d"
   }, ...
 ];
 ```